The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Theory

-In order to show convergence of our method, we require a few technical results.
+\begin{remark} Before continuing with our theoretical results, related to our algorithm the SSD method, we would like to emphasize that the assumptions needed before, from Definition \ref{def:1}, are not required from here.
+Rather the assumptions that we need now are provided in Section \ref{sec:app}.
+We will further verify each of these assumptions for each of our test problems used in the numerical simulations later in the manuscript. \end{remark} In order to show convergence of our method, we require a few technical results.
 The first of which is a classical and important result of stochastic algorithms, which we will not prove, but refer the reader to \cite{RS71}.

 \begin{lem}[Robbins-Siegmund] Let $\{\mathcal{F}_n\}_{n\geq 1}$ be a filtration.
 Let $\nu_n$, $a_n$, $b_n$, and $c_n$ be non-negative random variables which are adapted to $\mathcal{F}_n$ for $n\geq 1$.
 If